LukeGrahamLandry/franca/devlog.md

   examples/repl.fr: compiling it infinite loops on macos-amd64 and crashes on linux-amd64 (when passed directly to the compiler cli or compiler/test.fr/compile(), but works through default_driver)
   ```

+---

+for import_c of cosmo, i need to deal with data imports. it's such a hassle to keep doing that sort of thing.

+thinking about going all in on the binary format instead of having import_c/ffi.fr build
+compiler data structures, have it output a .frc blob of bytes. which still kinda feels wasteful to
+me, like why add an extra serialize+deserialize step, there's no rule that your api has to be flat blob of bytes.
+but it means there's a very narrow tube for sending information and you can always pause and look at what's
+going through the tube. even if i had a debugger, it's really hard to beat command-f in a text file dump of the ir.
+the downside is needing to compile the whole c program instead of doing it lazily like franca does,
+but i already compile the whole thing because the idea of making a FuncImpl that's a callback into
+comptime code feels like it would be a nightmare for being able to understand what's going on.
+i guess it's fine if im just learning that the way other people tend to do things makes sense,
+the learning is the whole point of this operation, i don't actually care as much about my thing being different.
+i am a bit concerned about losing my sparkle.
+i still can't reconcile how every interaction with linkers is negative but somehow moving my thing more
+in that direction seems mostly positive so far, like im just inventing what we already have, why does it feel different?

+- rework tentative definitions so they don't require scanning the whole linked list of globals each time.
+  now just be careful to use the previous one so you don't get redeclarations and keep track of the set to be emitted at the end.
+- eagerly send functions to the backend while parsing instead of waiting until the end.
+  that means it emits functions that aren't called from main() too, which makes it worse as a standalone compiler,
+  but the franca frontend does that part anyway when it's used through ffi.fr which is the usecase i care about.

 ## (Jun 6)